 I like the fact that your dog training videos don't have any fluff - just answers.

 Dove: Exactly.
 If pet owners need to correct a particular behavior (such as pulling on the leash) they can go directly to that video.
 It's a lot less hassle that way.

-Besides being faster, what else makes your method of dog training better than the conventional methods we get from obedience classes and books?
+What else makes your dog training better than conventional methods in obedience classes and books?

 Dove: Dog training should be fun and that's what I focus on in my training.
 And the more training you do with your dog, the more fun you are going to have with your dog, as well as creating a happier, more confident and better behaved pet.

 Unless you are teaching a dog not to do something, absolutely everything should be trained in an upbeat and positive manner.
 And even when it is necessary to correct a dog in a negative way, you must then immediately show your dog the right behavior and praise it in a positive way.